AlvinLHC/Econometric-Tools/README.md

 Functions explanation:

 `VAR2`: Two inputs: data matrix and the lag value.
 This function returns an object the contains prediction features using Vector Autoregression models.

+`SVAR_chol`: Similar to `VAR2`, but return the impulse response functions after using recursive identification.